-Our Cyber Security foundation degree has been mapped to the criteria of the HTQ Level 4 in Cyber Security (subject to approval).
+Our Cyber Security foundation degree has been mapped to the criteria of the HTQ Level 4 in Cyber Security.
 This means on successful completion of the first year of your FdA course, you will also be awarded an HTQ without needing to complete any additional work or assessments, and you will be ready to progress within your chosen occupation or sector.

 For further details about HTQs, please visit the GOV.UK website.